 Maybe managers give vague requests and employees are afraid to speak up.
 Or, maybe employees simply aren’t well informed on what the company’s goals are.
 Tasks may get delayed or employees might feel disconnected from their roles.

-Good team communication means that both managers and employees can detect these issues early and solve them before they escalate.
+Healthy communication means that both managers and employees can detect these issues early and solve them before they escalate.

 2. Improve Employee Engagement